-Shake Rag Alley Center for the Arts invites applications for our next part-time seasonal Hospitality Manager.
+Shake Rag Alley Center for the Arts invites applications for our next part-time Hospitality Manager.
 To apply for this position, please complete our online employment application here.
-Applications received by March 15 will receive priority consideration.
+This position will remain open until filled.

 A nonproﬁt school of arts and crafts founded in 2004 by local artists and community members, Shake Rag Alley’s 2.5-acre campus in the historic heart of Mineral Point, Wisconsin, is a national destination for participants of adult workshops, a robust summer youth program, and a host of annual special community events.
 In addition, Shake Rag Alley offers on-site lodging and custom facility rentals for meetings, events, and celebrations.
 For more information, see www.ShakeRagAlley.org.

 Position Title: Hospitality Manager

 Status: Part-time, stipend+housing in the historic Ellery House

 If you enjoy creating a welcoming atmosphere and providing superior customer service in a fun, creative, and artful setting, this position at Shake Rag Alley Center for the Arts is for you.

 Reporting to the Executive Director and Program Director, and working collaboratively with Shake Rag Alley staff and volunteers, the Hospitality Manager helps plan and provide a superior experience for participants of Shake Rag Alley’s workshops, retreats, rentals, and events, and serves as a steward of our historic buildings and grounds while in residence.